cyberomin/cyberomin.github.io/_posts/2016-07-16-docker-php-fpm.markdown

 description: "Two days ago, I had to switch projects at work and go work on a different project.
 As with a new project, setting up the project on my dev machine was the first thing I needed to do."
 ---

 Two days ago, I had to switch projects at work and go work on a different project.
 As with a new project, setting up the project on my dev machine was the first thing I needed to do.
-I decided to setup the project with Docker for obvious reasons, on-boarding future engineers unto the project will be a breeze.
+I decided to setup the project with Docker for obvious reasons; on-boarding future engineers unto the project will be a breeze.

 While setting up the project, I realised that Docker —env and PHP-FPM don’t quite mix properly.
 While passing in an environment variable file when running the containers will work, getting those environment variables with `getenv` from PHP will become an issue.
 The solution to this is to add the environment variables into the config file of PHP-FPM located at `etc/php5/fpm/pool.d/www.conf`.